kitconcept/volto-light-theme/docs/conceptual-guides/customization-behavior.md

 VLT supports site customization via the add-on ...
 This add-on has a behavior that can be applied to the Plone site root or to any object that implements the `INavigationRoot` interface, such as the language root folder.
-This add-on uses the `navroot` expander to get all the extra fields that these customizations.
+This add-on also enhances the `@navroot` endpoint to provide the customization fields to the frontend.
 Then VLT accesses this data to display the customizations in the right place.